Florida, Carolinas count the cost of Hurricane Ian | Science-Environment

 Florida, Carolinas count the cost of Hurricane Ian

-(Updates death toll and outage figures, adds latest update of from NHC) By Brad Brooks and Jonathan Drake FORT MYERS, Fla./CHARLESTON, S.C., Oct 1 (Reuters) - F lorida, North and South Carolina faced a massive clean-up on Saturday from the destruction wrought by Hurricane Ian, after one of the most powerful storms ever to hit the U.S. mainland caused tens of billions of dollars in damage and killed more than 20 people.
+(Adds death toll of 35 in Lee County announced by officials) By Brad Brooks and Jonathan Drake FORT MYERS, Fla./CHARLESTON, S.C., Oct 1 (Reuters) - F lorida, North and South Carolina faced a massive clean-up on Saturday from the destruction wrought by Hurricane Ian, after one of the most powerful storms ever to hit the U.S. mainland caused tens of billions of dollars in damage and killed dozens.

-(Updates death toll and outage figures, adds latest update of from NHC) By Brad Brooks and Jonathan Drake
+(Adds death toll of 35 in Lee County announced by officials) By Brad Brooks and Jonathan Drake

 Ian, now a post-tropical cyclone, continued to weaken on Saturday morning but is still forecast to bring treacherous conditions to parts of the Central Appalachians and Mid-Atlantic, according to the National Hurricane Center, which added that flood watches were in effect across southwest Virginia and southern West Virginia.
 "Major to record river flooding will continue across central Florida through next week.
 Limited flash, urban and small stream flooding is possible across the central Appalachians and the southern Mid-Atlantic this weekend, with minor river flooding expected over the coastal Carolinas," it said.